 Our trusted process has led to countless acquittals, dismissals, and most importantly – individuals getting their life back.
 We know each case is different, therefore each case receives the individualized attention it deserves.

-It starts with the initial case evaluation.
+It starts with the initial consultation and case evaluation.
 We will meet at the office, over the phone, or go to the jail to get as much information about your case as possible.

 If your case has media attention, our team will get to work winning in the court of public opinion.

 If you are currently in jail, we will collect the necessary information, evaluate the pre-trial recommendations, and coordinate with family or friends to present the optimal bond reduction argument to the court.

 We will give you all the information you need to know regarding the collateral consequences your specific criminal charges may bring.
 Possibilities include: